aditya-shirwatkar/starter-hugo-academic/content/authors/admin/_index.md

 To pursue this, I am currently working as a Research Assistant at the [Robert Bosch Centre for Cyber Physical Systems, IISc Bangalore](https://cps.iisc.ac.in/).
 I primarily do my research here on using **Optimal Control** and **Reinforcement Learning** techniques for the locomotion of legged robots in different environments.

 {{< icon name="download" pack="fas" >}} Download my [resumé](https://drive.google.com/file/d/1Au0u1A6T5t1hxRWBBZunYxvENzBKhTDB/view?usp=sharing).

+## Note: The website is currently under construction.